-Connections Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment Key risk factors and things to consider when making a decision Considerations about the child/ young person: Does the child or young person have a sense of belonging, at home, at school and in the community?
-Does the child or young person have strong relationships with his or her peers and with adults?
-Considerations about the family: Does the family have strong relationships with relatives, friends and neighbours?
-Considerations about the child's community: Does the family or child have a good knowledge of local support networks in the community?
-Does the family or child find support through their spiritual connections?
-The Connection networks the foster a sense relationships.
-When making the domain and left and make The Connections domain area focuses on the types of support networks the family and young person have.
-Good connections foster a sense of belonging/ identity and facilitate supportive relationships.
-When making an assessment on the challenge or strength of the domain area for the family please consider the items to the left and make an overall assessment on whether you or the family considers connections to be a concern at the time.
-Refer additional comment
+Connections Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment Key risk factors and things to consider when making a decision Does the child o at home, at scho Does the child o with his or her p Considerations Does the family friends and neig Considerations Does the family support network erations about the child/ young person: the child or young person have a sense of belonging, the, at school and in the community? the child or young person have strong relationships to r her peers and with adults? erations about the family: the family have strong relationships with relatives, and neighbours? erations about the child's community: the family or child have a good knowledge of local t networks in the community? the family or child find support through their spiritual tions?
+The Connections domain area focuses on the types of support networks the family and young person have.
+Good connections foster a sense of belonging/ identity and facilitat supportive relationships.
+When making an assessment on the challenge or strength of the domain area for the family please consider the items to the left and make an overall assessment on whether you or the family considers connections to be a concern at the time Comments